ZachsPage/md-decision-trees/doc/development.md

 ### Additions
 * Update to use `reactflow` instead of `cytoscape` - done
-* Add comparative node feature:
+* Add comparative node feature - done
   * Add a right / context click menu for nodes - but should only appear if the node is a Pro or Con
     * Make the menu show "Add relationship..." - when hovering over "Add relationship...", a sub-menu should extend to the right, and show two options: "Make Pro for..." or "Make Con for..."
   * When "Make Pro / Con for..." is clicked: